-Carefully slide the assembled seal plate and stationary portion of the seal over the shaft.
-Use caution not to nick or damage the stationary seat or element on the shaft threads.
-Secure the seal plate to the pedestal with the round head machine screws (10).
+Carefully slide the assembled seal plate and stationary seal seat over the shaft.
+Use caution not to nick or damage the stationary seat on the shaft threads.
+Secure the seal plate to the pedestal with the round head machine screws (9).